Today, a user on Reddit asked a really interesting question about how anyone can possibly meditate when they keep getting restless leg syndrome.

 Usually, when we experience physical sensations while meditating, we are supposed to mindfully observe the sensation, not react to it, and simply let it come and go.
 This is the typical strategy used for most meditations, such as Vipassana.
 And it works… most of the time.

 With RLS, the more you try to resist moving your legs, the worse it gets.
 You can’t simply observe the sensation without moving.
-Restless leg syndrome is unique in that way.
+RLS is unique in that way.
 If you try to resist the urge to move, you will lose.
 Period.
 So, if you do experience RLS when meditating and you feel the urge to move your legs, just move them—but do at least be mindful of the fact that you are moving them.

-Stopping Restless Leg Syndrome From Happening During Meditation
+Stopping Restless Leg Syndrome During Meditation

 If you don’t want to experience RLS while meditating, you will need to take preventative steps before you start your session and also change the way you meditate.